vitorenesduarte/exp/README.md

   - erdos_renyi
   - hyparview
 - __LSIM_NODE_NUMBER__: Check __src/lsim_overlay.erl__ if using
-a static overlay, to see each number of nodes is supported.
+a static overlay, to see which number of nodes is supported for that overlay
 - __LSIM_SIMULATION__:
   - gcounter
   - gset
 - __LSIM_NODE_EVENT_NUMBER__: number of events to be performed in the simulation.
-The event interval is 1 second.
+The event interval is 1 second
 - __LSIM_SIMULATION_TS__: Unique timestamp across all simulations